ziyoung/better-wilcom-docs/wilcom-docs/Digitizing/properties/Assign_favorites.md

 ## To assign a favorite style...

-1Select Setup > Manage Styles.
+1. Select Setup > Manage Styles.

 ![properties00058.png](assets/properties00058.png)

-2Click Favorites.
+2. Click Favorites.
 The Manage Favorites dialog opens.

 ![ManageFavorites.png](assets/ManageFavorites.png)

-3Click Add.
+3. Click Add.
 The Add To Favorites dialog opens.

 ![AddToFavorites.png](assets/AddToFavorites.png)

-4Select a style from the droplist and click OK.
+4. Select a style from the droplist and click OK.

-5Change the order in which the favorites will appear on the Styles toolbar using Move Up and Move Down.
+5. Change the order in which the favorites will appear on the Styles toolbar using Move Up and Move Down.

-6Close out the dialogs.
+6. Close out the dialogs.
 Styles are assigned in the order they appear in the Manage Favorites dialog.
 The tool tip for each button shows the style name.